Murder of Marie Wilks: Appeals

-Browning told the Wilks family to go back to West Mercia police, although he also said that "over the years I have lost any sympathy for the Wilks family."
+Browning advised the Wilks family to go back to West Mercia Constabulary, although he also stated that "over the years I have lost any sympathy for the Wilks family."
 He also acknowledged that he had not managed to prove that he was an innocent man.
-He was subsequently awarded £600,000 in damages, which Wilks' widower Adrian said made him "shocked and distressed".
-At that time every individual who had requested compensation after being acquitted on appeal was automatically given compensation even if, like in Browning's case, there was no evidence proving their innocence, and this law was only changed in 2006 when it was ruled that compensation would only be given "if and only if the new or newly discovered fact shows beyond reasonable doubt that the person did not commit the offence".
-Around this time there were complaints in the press that people such as Browning had been given compensation, yet people who were apparently more likely to be innocent of the crimes they had been convicted of such as Angela Cannings had not yet been given any.
-Worcester MP Mike Foster said he could not comment on Mr Browning's acquittal, that he did not know if he had been rightly acquitted or not, but said his sympathies were with Mrs Wilks' family.
-Detective Chief Superintendent David Coles, head of CID, later said "All I would say is that I was completely satisfied with the investigation".
+He was subsequently awarded £600,000 in damages, which Wilks's widower, Adrian, said made him "shocked and distressed".
+At that time, every individual who requested compensation after being acquitted on appeal would, automatically, be given compensation even if, as in Browning's case, there was no evidence proving their innocence; this law was only changed in 2006, when it was ruled that compensation would only be given "if and only if the new or newly discovered fact shows beyond reasonable doubt that the person did not commit the offence".
+Around this time, there began to be complaints in the press that people such as Browning had been awarded compensation, yet people who were apparently more likely to be innocent of the crimes they had been convicted of such as Angela Cannings had yet to be given any.
+Worcester MP Mike Foster said he could not comment on Mr Browning's acquittal, that he did not know if he had been rightly acquitted or not, but said his sympathies were with Mrs Wilks's family.
+Detective Chief Superintendent David Coles, head of CID, later said, "All I would say is that I was completely satisfied with the investigation".

-After being released Browning moved back to Cwmparc in Wales, but locals there gave him a less than warm reception as many remained convinced he was guilty, with one commenting to the press: "There's a lot of people won't be rejoicing".
-He had a long-standing reputation in the village even before the murder for being quick with his fists.
+Upon his release, Browning moved back to Cwmparc, in Wales, where locals there gave him a less-than-warm reception, as many remained convinced he was guilty, with one commenting to the press: "There's a lot of people won't be rejoicing".
+Even prior to the murder, he had a long-standing reputation in the village for being quick with his fists.
 Due to the strength of feeling in the village, only a small celebratory reception was held by close friends when Browning returned home.
-Soon after he was released, Browning moved away to Ceredigion.
-Within only seven months of his release, Browning's wife Julie filed for divorce from him because of the "living hell" of living with him.
-He also quickly used all of his initial compensation money up on luxury items and nights out drinking, saying that his release "hasn't made me any happier".
+Soon after he was released, Browning moved from Cwmparc to Ceredigion.
+Within only seven months of his release, Browning's wife, Julie, filed for divorce from him because of the "living hell" of living with him.
+He also quickly spent all of his initial compensation money on luxury items and nights out drinking, saying that his release "hasn't made me any happier".
 He later married for a third time to Merediel Tomson.